votth/code_journey/Cpluslus/note_cpp.md

 - Build types on top of other types
 - Hierarchies set up to your needs
 - Code reuse is improved
+- *friend* keyword: allowed usage of private members and private

 ``` cpp
 class Person {